KPMG Distinguished Professor of Accounting

 options, asset securitization, and fair value accounting.
 He has

 published over 60 articles in leading scholarly and professional

 He teaches courses in financial accounting and financial reporting.

-Dr. Landsman was president of the Financial Accounting and Reporting Section of the American Accounting Association, and served on the Financial Accounting Standards Advisory Council, which advises the Financial Accounting Standards Board (FASB), from 1998-2001.
+Dr. Landsman was president of the FARS of the AAA and served on the Financial Accounting Standards Advisory Council, which advises the Financial Accounting Standards Board (FASB), from 1998-2001.